Things to Do at Annaberg Sugar Plantation Ruins

 Best Time to Visit

-Early morning or late afternoon for cooler temperatures and better lighting; dry season (December to April) offers most comfortable weather
+Early morning or late afternoon for cooler temperatures and better lighting; avoid midday heat especially in summer

 Suggested Duration